sbabcoc/Remote-Session/README.md

 ## Remote Interactive Shell

 **Remote Session** supports interacting with remote systems via a secure `shell` channel, in which input and output are streamed between local and remote systems.
-Each of the three method provided for secure shell interaction exhibit different operational characteristics.
+Each of the three methods provided for secure shell interaction exhibit different operational characteristics.

 ###### Unbounded Stream I/O
 ```java